 Harold W. Bulger III

-Harold W. Bulger, III is an associate in the Energy, Infrastructure, Project and Asset Finance Group of White & Case and focuses on energy regulatory, litigation, and transactional matters.
+Harold W. Bulger, III is counsel in the Energy, Infrastructure, Project and Asset Finance Group of White & Case and focuses on energy regulatory, litigation, and transactional matters.
 He provides counsel to clients with respect to issues before the Federal Energy Regulatory Commission (FERC) and state regulators.
 He has experience with issues under the Federal Power Act (FPA), Natural Gas Act (NGA), Public Utility Regulatory Policies Act (PURPA), and the Public Utility Holding Company Act of 2005 (PUHCA 2005).

 Harold counsels international and domestic clients that include electric utilities, transmission owners, large industrial consumers of power, energy marketers, natural gas pipelines, shippers, and other service providers subject to the FPA, NGA, PURPA, and PUHCA 2005.
 Harold has experience involving matters such as tariff filings subject to FERC approval under either the FPA or NGA, the reporting obligations required by FERC under its market-based rate authority regime, transactions requiring FERC approval pursuant to Section 203 of the FPA, as well as FERC investigation and enforcement proceedings.
 In addition, Harold assists clients with navigating a wide range of energy regulatory matters arising in the context of M&A transactions, project financings, and contract negotiations.
 Harold has also counseled clients on the acquisition of liquefied natural gas (LNG) export authorizations from the US Department of Energy, LNG sale and purchase agreements, and advised a large municipal utility on agreements for a 300 MW utility-scale solar project.